Cincinnati Museum Center Honors Lighthouse as Community Difference Maker

 By expanding its capacity, Lighthouse can help three times as many young people get into independent housing.

 The Sheakley Center for Youth is an all-in-one facility.
 There is a day shelter on the first floor, an overnight shelter with individual dorms and efficiency apartments for independent living.
 Clients will move through toward independence as they move through their case plan.
+The building is an attempt to give people ages 18-24 a home-like environment with the support they need to make changes in their life.

 Young adults who enter the shelter at the new Sheakley Center for Youth will be greeted by a wall of living plants designed by Tyler Wolf of Urban Blooms: “If plants can grow on the wall, what possibilities are there for their own lives.”